 Young children with special needs.
 The availability of early learning opportunities and services for young children with special needs is an ongoing concern across the state, particularly in the more geographically remote communities and some tribal communities.
 Children with special health care needs are defined as "those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally."
-According to the National Survey of Children's Health, children with special health care needs are more likely to experience more adverse childhood experiences (ACEs) ix than typically-developing children, 147 and are at an increased risk for maltreatment and neglect, suggesting they may particularly benefit from high quality teacher-child interactions in classrooms.
+According to the National Survey of Children's Health, children with special health care needs are more likely to experience more adverse childhood experiences (ACEs) viii than typically-developing children, 147 viii ACEs include 8 categories of traumatic or stressful life events experienced before the age of 18 years.
+The 8 ACE categories are sexual abuse, physical abuse, emotional abuse, household adult mental illness, household substance abuse, domestic violence in the household, incarceration of a household member, and parental divorce or separation.

+and are at an increased risk for maltreatment and neglect, suggesting they may particularly benefit from high quality teacher-child interactions in classrooms.
 Nationally, American Indian/Alaska Native children receive special education services at the highest rates (18%) of any racial/ethnic group, with notably higher rates of services than their white (14%) and Hispanic (13%) peers.
 Almost half (46%) of families with a child with special needs in Arizona have incomes below 200 percent of the federal poverty level, suggesting that even if they can identify an appropriate provider, affording quality care is likely to be a burden.